LeSpectreRouge/age-verification-bypass-fork/README.md

 - **[AgeGO](https://agego.com)** Basic integration bypassed, advanced integration partially bypassed, server to server mode (when you don't get a popup but are redirected to an AgeGO page) bypassed but the server usually does additional checks so it is unlikely to work.
 - **[AgeVerif.com](https://demo.ageverif.com/)** Basic and advanced integrations bypassed, not for the oAuth2 flow
 - **[AliExpress](https://aliexpress.com/)** for viewing items categorized as "For adults".
 - **[Bluesky](https://bsky.app)** for viewing sensitive posts without logging in.
-The posts are visible, and the medias are revealed by clicking on "Show" in the Sensitive Media banner
+The posts are visible, and the medias are revealed by clicking on "Show" in the Sensitive Media banner. *(A side effect if this is that posts with labels from their author will appear as posts labelled by Bluesky's automoderation)*
 - **[Reddit](https://reddit.com)** for viewing NSFW communities.
 Log out to see them! *(It's a clunky solution, I recommend you use [redlib](https://redlib.catsarch.com/) for a fully private Reddit front-end where you can view NSFW posts!)*
 - **[Veriff](https://veriff.com)** (Supports only a few sites using it!
 Try, but don't expect it to work!)